As a kid, I can remember using tokens to ride the MTA

 pass.
 There is also a general monthly pass, semi-monthly pass, weekly

-pass and tokens, (Yes, tokens still exist!) sold in bags of 10 for $12.50.
+pass and tokens, (No, tokens no longer exist!)
 For more details, see

 barrier